They’re classified from the newest to the oldest. Clicking on the level name will lead you to the level page.

 You might wonder where I get inspiration?
 Inspiration come from my imagination, I have a lot 😀 It consist of putting together the scene I have in mind and adapt it for the game so gameplay fit’s well.

-The biggest challenge I have is to find the right SM pack that match the most what I have in mind.
+The biggest challenge I had was to find the right SM pack that match the most what I have in mind.
 UT4 editor is so obsolete that most time I import SM in it, it’s a pain to make them work AND look good in this old editor.
-Time to time, I have to ask other level designer / modeler to fix some SM because the original isn’t working in the editor 😦

 For my UT3 maps click here.
 Enjoy this video presentation of my UT3 maps 🙂

 Hi Stevelois, I just read your post on UT4 forums.
 I’ve been playing on the Loping Arena for a while, and more often lately.
 I played many of your maps (you should have seen me in the replays).
 Most of them I played only a few times.
 Your maps are really awesome!
 I consider them a true piece of art and belong to my top list of most appreciated maps.
 Also the background music is highly appreciated.
 It seems to melt with the map-experience, and I would miss it, if not there.